benthecoder/next-word-predictor/README.md

 ## Model Building

-The plan is to build a markov chain and LSTM model with python
+I built a simple Ngrams model with R.

 ## Resources for NLP